Breaking News

 Superintendent Ian Roberts of Des Moines Public Schools was detained Friday by federal agents.
 The reason for his detention was not clear, according to the school district.

-In an email issued Friday afternoon by DMPS board president Jackie Norris announced that associate superintendent Matt Smith would take over Roberts’ role effective “immediately” and “until further notice.”
+An email issued Friday afternoon by DMPS Board President Jackie Norris announced that Associate Superintendent Matt Smith would take over Roberts’s role effective “immediately” and “until further notice.”

 “This action follows Dr. Ian Roberts being detained by Immigration Customs Enforcement (ICE) agents this morning,” Norris wrote in an email obtained by Iowa Public Radio.
 “We have no confirmed information as to why Dr. Roberts is being detained or the next potential steps.”

 The ICE website claims that Roberts was born in Guyana.
-Roberts’ district profile states that the educator’s parents were immigrants from Guyana, and that he grew up in Brooklyn, New York.
+Roberts’s district profile states that the educator’s parents were immigrants from Guyana and that he grew up in Brooklyn.

-It’s not the first instance that federal immigration officers have thrown their weight around to neutralize their dissenter’s influence.
+It’s not the first instance of federal immigration officers throwing their weight around to neutralize their dissenters’ influence.
 In June, masked ICE agents detained New York City Comptroller Brad Lander after he tried to escort a defendant out of immigration court.

 Clarence Thomas Says the Supreme Court Is Coming for More Precedents